 Unfortunately, not everyone in the RNZAF has been photographed and often names were never recorded.
-During World War Two, pilots courses and some other air crew courses have photographs but there are virtually no ground-crew groups.
-Post-War, most trades were photographed, but most of these aren’t yet digitised, or available via our Fotoware database.
+During World War Two, pilot courses and some other air crew courses have photographs but there are virtually no ground crew groups.
+Post-War, most trades were photographed, but most of these aren’t yet digitised, or available via our online database.

 If you’d like to request a search of the non-digitised collection, please contact the Keeper of Photographs by submitting a research enquiry here.

 Can I download a photograph and use it?